Frequently Asked Questions

 How do I know when it’s time to come in for a checkup?

-We recommend that patients with good oral health schedule a check-up and hygiene visit twice each year.
-If you need more frequent visits, we’ll let you know.
-Checkups are important because, although you don’t feel any noticeable pain, we still may find signs of potential oral health problems.
+We recommend that patients with good oral health schedule a checkup and hygiene visit twice each year.
+If you need more frequent visits, we’ll let you know!
+Checkups are important because we may still find signs of potential oral health problems even if the patient isn’t experiencing any noticeable pain.
 For instance, demineralization is a precursor to decay, oral cancer often goes undetected until the later stages, and gum disease can be very stealthy.
 At your hygiene appointment, we’ll clean plaque, tartar, and hardened food particles from your teeth.
 We’ll also make sure your gums are healthy and strong.

-Digital X-rays offer unparalleled benefits over traditional radiographs: they’re convenient, safe for the environment, provide a great opportunity for patient education, can be transferred and copied accurately, and best of all, they’re safer for our patients.
+Digital X-rays offer unparalleled benefits over traditional radiographs.
+They’re convenient and safe for the environment.
+They provide a great opportunity for patient education and can be transferred and copied accurately.
+Best of all, they’re safer for our patients.
 Digital X-rays emit about 80% less radiation than traditional methods.

-Occlusion, also called bite, is the way your top and bottom teeth fit together when you close your mouth.
-Your occlusion can be affected by injury, tooth loss, and eating habits, as well as cosmetic or restorative dental work.
+Occlusion (also simply known as the “bite”) is the way your top and bottom teeth fit together when you close your mouth.
+Your occlusion can be affected by injuries, tooth loss, and eating habits, as well as cosmetic or restorative dental work.
 If your occlusion is off-balance, it can result in teeth grinding, chronic headaches, or TMJ disorder.
 The dentist will evaluate your occlusion during your regular dental exam.